 Assistive audio technology can be a ridiculous time-saver, providing either a great starting point or ready-to-roll-out mixes that are clear and polished.
 But the goodness doesn't end there.
 It also works amazingly well on individual tracks.
 However, sometimes you need to work in the context of the big picture.
 That's why iZotope developed Inter-plugin Communication.

 In multitrack recordings, the sound of each track interacts with the sounds of other tracks.
 In other words, hearing two tracks in combination is an entirely different experience than hearing each track individually.
 This is where Inter-plugin Communication comes into play: it allows the plug-ins to talk to one another, which effectively means they can hear what's happening on the other tracks to suggest or allow you to make better choices in crafting the musical experience.

 Take Neutron 3's Mix Assistant for example.
 It uses Inter-plugin Communication to create a balanced mix, adjusting levels for each track to bring focus to those elements that you want to sit in the front of the mix.
-On the other hand, Nectar 3's Vocal Assistant Unmask feature will directly communicate with the rest of your mix to place your vocal at the forefront by moving other mix elements out of the way and carving out any frequency masking collisions.
+On the other hand, Nectar 3 Plus's Vocal Assistant Unmask feature will directly communicate with the rest of your mix to place your vocal at the forefront by moving other mix elements out of the way and carving out any frequency masking collisions.

 This is technology at its best.
 Less switching between plug-ins means you can do better work faster.

 - Nectar 3

 - Neutron 3

 - Ozone 9

 - Tonal Balance Control 2